NovatecConsulting/technologyconsulting-showcase-orderdomain/README.md

+# tc-orderdomain-showcase
-"orderdomain" is a part of a showcase implementation which is running on a open liberty instance
+orderdomain is a part of a showcase implementation which is running on a open liberty instance

 #### The project consists of the following packages